E-commerce

 Can a product be in two overlapping collections?

-Does the theme change variant behavior?
+Does the theme change the behavior of variants?

 Go further